-Today’s recipe for gluten-free Classic Banana Muffins is another recipe that I have made for many years—both before and after going gluten free (with adjustments to create the latter version, of course—more in a minute).
+Today’s recipe for Classic Banana Muffins is another recipe that I have made for many years—both before and after going gluten free (with adjustments to create the latter version, Classic Gluten-Free Banana Muffins, of course—more in a minute).
 It’s a recipe that uses more bananas and less sugar than other banana muffin recipes and I really like that.

 Before I tell you more about the recipe I just want to say that I can’t begin to tell you all how happy I am to be back baking again!
 Baking has always been one of my very favorite things to do.
 It sounds corny, but baking has truly always made my heart sing.